koron/nvgd/README.md

   forbiddens:
     - '/etc/ssh'
     - '/etc/passwd'

+  use_unixtime: true
 ```

-This configuration has `locations` and `forbiddens` properties.
+This configuration has `locations`, `forbiddens` properties.
 These props
 define accessible area of file system.

 When paths are given as `locations`, only those paths are permitted to access,